zeha/puppet-solr/README.md

 ## Setup

-### What solr affects
+### Requirements

-Installs the following packages
-* java 8 jre.

-Installs and configures SOLR
+The solr puppet module no longer manages java.
+However, java is a requirement for installation.

 ## Configuration